jcorporation/bosswerk/README.md

 ### Add a crontab entry

-Run the script only at daytime.
+Run the script only at daytime every 5 minutes.
+The rrdfile expects one datapoint each 5 minutes.

 ```
 */5 6-20 * * *	/home/solar/bosswerk/solar.sh 2>&1 | logger -p local1.info